utilizable/devel-terraform/README.md

 TF_VAR_backend_bucket="your-s3-backend-bucket"
 TF_VAR_backend_region="your-s3-backend-region"
 ```
-You can also stroe this configuration in github actions secreat and create it during pipeline execution.
+You can also store this configuration in github actions secreat and create it during pipeline execution.

 ```sh
 echo "${{secrets.ENV_PRIV}}" > .env_priv